Choosing the right foods may help breathing in people with COPD. Here's how.

-Opting for low-fat or fat-free yoghurt is the perfect substitute for ice cream.
-However, always be sure to look at the label to check they’re not high in added sugar.
+Opting for low-fat or plain yogurt is the perfect substitute for ice cream.
+However, always look at the label to check they're not high in added sugar.
 If you want extra sweetness, try topping yours with fresh fruit.

-Yoghurt is also a good source of calcium and it’s important to get enough calcium if you have COPD.
-Taking certain medications can often speed up calcium loss, which can increase the risk of osteoporosis.
+Yogurt is also a good source of calcium, and it's essential to get enough calcium if you have COPD.
+Taking certain medications can often speed up calcium loss, increasing the risk of osteoporosis.

-Keep in mind that dairy does not create extra mucus in the throat, nose, and lungs.
-Yoghurt just leaves a creamy coating in your mouth and throat that may feel like mucus.
+Dairy does NOT create extra mucus in the throat, nose, and lungs.
+Yogurt leaves a creamy coating in your mouth and throat that may feel like mucus.